saurabytes/MonarchMoneyTrendReport/README.md

 # Monarch Money Tweaks
 Tweaks for Monarch Money

-* Ability to Save and Restore Report Filters
+* Ability to Save and Restore Report Datasets

 * Ability to turn ON/OFF menu items.